FALL 2014 LEADERSHIP PROGRAMS

 Leadership Lens Film Series

-This fall, the Office for Student Engagement welcomes the Leadership Lens Film Series, a new piece of the growing leadership program at the University of Michigan-Dearborn.
+This Leadership Lens Film Series, a new piece of the growing leadership program at the University of Michigan-Dearborn.

 This film series will expose students, faculty and staff to poignant, controversial, and conversation starting films, relevant to leadership.
 After each film, moderated discussion will allow all attendees the opportunity to participate by sharing their thoughts and ideas about the film, the broad issues in the film, and leadership.